 - 1 Notch in presser foot holder

 - 2 Pin

 - ► The side cutter is attached.

-Raise the presser foot lever to check that the side cutter is securely attached.

-- If the thread cassette is to be installed with the side cutter attached, be sure to lower the presser foot lever.
-If the presser foot lever remains raised, the needle threader will hit the presser foot, which may result in damages. - Pass the upper thread under the side cutter, and then pull it out toward the rear of the sewing machine.
+- Raise the presser foot lever to check that the side cutter is securely attached. - Pass the upper thread under the side cutter, and then pull it out toward the rear of the sewing machine.